carpentries-incubator/sql-humanities-lesson/_episodes/00-sql-introduction.md

 ## Dataset Description

-The data we will be using is a time-series for a small mammal community in southern Arizona.
-This is part of a project studying the effects of rodents and ants on the plant community that has been running for almost 40 years.
-The rodents are sampled on a series of 24 plots, with different experimental manipulations controlling which rodents are allowed to access which plots.
+The data we will be using is a time-series for the texts collected and encoded by the Text Creation Partnership.

-This is a real dataset that has been used in over 100 publications.
-We've simplified it just a little bit for the workshop, but you can download the [full dataset](http://esapubs.org/archive/ecol/E090/118/) and work with it using exactly the same tools we'll learn about today.
+This is a real dataset.
+We've
+simplified it just a little bit for the workshop, but you can download the [full dataset](http://esapubs.org/archive/ecol/E090/118/) and work with it using exactly the same tools we'll learn about today.